j20232/survey/Researcher.md

 ### Geometry
 - [UCL Smart Geometry Processing Group](http://geometry.cs.ucl.ac.uk/index.php): the acquisition and processing of 3D geometry. including: scene understanding, shape collections and computational design
+- [MPI for Intelligent Systems: Perceiving Systems](https://ps.is.tuebingen.mpg.de/): they ecover human behavior in fine detail, including face and hand movement.
+They also recover the 3D structure of the world, its motion, and the objects in it so that human movement can be placed in context.
+- [REAL VIRTUAL HUMANS](https://virtualhumans.mpi-inf.mpg.de/): research group at MPI to make virtual humans that look, move and eventually think like real ones

 ### Computer Vision
 - [Masatoshi Ishikawa](http://ishikawa-vision.org/index-e.html): exploring parallel, high-speed, and real-time operations for sensory information processing